Mercedes A-Class hatchback - Interior & comfort

 The star of the show in the A-Class’ interior is its dashboard.
 All models benefit from a pair of seven-inch infotainment screens as standard, one of which sits behind the steering wheel in place of traditional analogue dials.
 One or both of these screens can be increased in size to 10.25 inches apiece as an option, offering an immersive and thoroughly modern take on infotainment.
 The comprehensive functionality of these screens means a simplified layout for the rest of dashboard, which is relatively free of buttons and trimmed in great-quality materials.
 While the smaller screens are still far better than in the old A-Class, they miss out on the 3D mapping and myriad of customisation options of the larger items, so it’s worth upgrading if your budget can stretch.

-The current A-Class range is relatively simple: there are three engines to choose from and three core trim levels with SE, Sport and AMG Line.
-Buyers can also opt for expanded versions of the two higher spec trim models, with Sport Executive and AMG Line with either Executive, Premium or Premium Plus packs.
+The current A-Class range is a little complicated: there are four core trim levels with SE, Sport, AMG Line and Executive Edition.
+Buyers can also opt for expanded versions of most trim models, with Sport Executive and AMG Line with either Executive, Premium or Premium Plus packs.

 SE can be specified with the A 180 and A 180 d engines only and brings a good level of standard equipment.
 Two seven-inch infotainment screens are standard, along with ‘MBUX voice activation’ – a voice-command system for controlling basic functions – DAB radio and sat nav with three years of free live traffic information updates included.
 Cruise control with a speed limiter, keyless go, a multifunction leather steering wheel and fabric/man-made leather seats are also included, along with exterior details like 16-inch alloys and LED daytime running lights.
 A comprehensive pack of active safety equipment is also standard, while automatic headlights and wipers are fitted to all models.